Planning-Inspectorate/appeal-planning-decision/packages/forms-web-app/src/dynamic-forms/docs/adverts-appeal-form-journey.md

 - text-entry `/description-advertisement/` Enter the description of the advertisement that you submitted in your application
 - boolean `/description-advertisement-correct/` Did the local planning authority change the description of the advertisement?
-- text-entry `/why-are-you-appealing/` Why are you appealing?
+- text-entry `/why-are-you-appealing/` Summarise why you are appealing

 ```js
 condition: () => !shouldDisplayAppellantStatement(response);